oh-jinwoo94/gkm-align/README.md

 - [Software Updates](#software-update)

 # Introduction
-gkm-align is a whole-genome alignment algorithm designed to map distal enhancers conserved between distant mammals (e.g., human and mouse). gkm-align discovers orthologous enhancers by identifying alignment paths with maximal similarity in gapped-kmer compositions along syntenic loci. gkm-align's performance can further be enhanced by incorporating conserved enhancer vocabularies obtained using gkm-SVM sequence models trained on enhancers.
+gkm-align is a whole-genome alignment algorithm designed to map distal enhancers conserved between distant mammals (e.g., human and mouse).
+It discovers orthologous enhancers by identifying alignment paths with maximal similarity in gapped-kmer compositions along syntenic loci.
+Performance can be enhanced by incorporating conserved enhancer vocabularies obtained using gkm-SVM sequence models trained on enhancers.

+**Two main modes:**
+- **Alignment mode (-t 1)**: Performs interspecies sequence alignment (similar to LASTZ)
+- **Mapping mode (-t 2)**: Maps sequences based on alignment results (similar to liftover)

 Please cite the following paper if you use gkm-align: